Search by keyword, such as: divert, calls, chats …

 This near-even three-way split reflects a landscape in flux: almost 70% of businesses are either already implementing AI or actively exploring it.
 Yet a sizeable third still show hesitation – whether due to budget, uncertainty, or suitability.

-How are businesses adopting AI?
+How are UK businesses using AI?

 When we asked businesses where they are on their AI journey, here’s what they said: